-Western University's Multi-Year Accessibility Plan 2013-2016
+Western University Multi-Year Accessibility Plan

-Introduction

-This 2013-2016 accessibility plan outlines the policies and actions that Western University will put in place to improve opportunities for people with disabilities.
+2015 - 2017 Prepared in accordance with the Accessibility for Ontarians with Disabilities Act Western University Multi-Year Accessibility Plan 2015-2017 Introduction This 2015-2017 accessibility plan outlines the policies and actions that Western University will put in place to improve opportunities for people with disabilities.
 As a part of the mandate to improve accessibility, Western has developed a multi-year guide that is available online and in alternative formats as necessary.
-This 2013-2016 accessibility plan outlines the policies and actions that Western University will put in place to improve opportunities for persons with disabilities.
+This 2015-2017 accessibility plan outlines the policies and actions that Western University will put in place to improve opportunities for persons with disabilities.
 Accessibility is an integral part of strategic planning, campus plans and operational processes.
 Accessibility is regularly considered in procurement, feedback processes, training, policies and procedures.
 The primary goal of this document is to develop a process to meet the obligations of the Integrated AODA standards.
 It incorporates existing and new initiatives into one overarching accessibility strategy.
-The multi-year plan is supplemented with yearly reports on how specific goals were reached.
-Annual reports can be found at http://accessibility.uwo.ca/resources/reports.html.

-Statement of Commitment

-Western University is committed to treating all people in a way that allows them to maintain their dignity and independence.
+Statement of Commitment Western University is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
-We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.

-Western has committed itself to meeting its obligations under the Act in a timely manner, as well as achieving the following goals:

-- The continual improvement of access to University premises, facilities and services for all persons with disabilities; - Compliance with accessibility standards consistent with regulations under the Accessibility for Ontarians with Disabilities Act, 2005, as they come into force; - The participation of persons with disabilities in the development and review of its annual access plans; and - The provision of quality services to persons with disabilities.

-More information (listed below) is listed on the front page of our Accessibility webpage and can be found at: http://accessibility.uwo.ca
+We are committed to meeting the needs to people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act.
+Western has committed itself to meeting its obligations under the Act in a timely manner, as well as achieving the following goals: - The continual improvement of access to University premises, facilities and services for all persons with disabilities; - Compliance with accessibility standards consistent with regulations under the Accessibility for Ontarians with Disabilities Act, 2005, as they come into force; - The participation of persons with disabilities in the development and review of its accessibility plans; and - The provision of quality services to persons with disabilities.
+More information is available on the Western Accessibility website.
 "Western is committed to achieving barrier free accessibility for persons with disabilities studying, visiting and working at Western.
 As part of this commitment, there are a variety of services, groups and committees on campus devoted to promoting accessibility and to ensuring that individuals have equitable access to services and facilities.
 To help provide the best experience to all members of the campus community (students, staff, faculty and visitors), this website offers information on accessibility-related resources available at Western."

-Goals 2013 - 2021 2013:
+Goals 2015 - 2017 2015:

-By 2013, Western University will be fully compliant with all the requirements under the Customer Service Standard, workplace emergency response information and training to educators as well as providing educational and training resources and materials.

-For 2014, Western University will focus on accessibility policies, the multi-year accessibility plan, procurement of self-service kiosks, and accessible websites and web content.

 By 2015, Western University will focus on continued training, improved feedback from students, faculty, volunteers and community, procurement and production of educational and training materials and library policy and procurement.
+2016:

 By 2016, Western University will re-evaluate existing policy and practice regarding accessible formats and communication supports as well as information for employees and processes to accommodate employees.
+2017:

 By 2017, Western will focus on the 'Design of Public Space Standards'.
 More specifically, Western will focus on the outdoor public use eating areas, outdoor play spaces, exterior paths of travel, parking, obtaining service and maintenance.
+2020:

 By 2020, Western looks to re-evaluate the procurement and production of educational training materials and library policy and procurement to improve quality and accessibility from 2016 policy.
+2021: